apache/spark/docs/java-programming-guide.md

   classes for key-value pairs and doubles.
 For example, [`JavaPairRDD`](api/core/index.html#org.apache.spark.api.java.JavaPairRDD) stores key-value pairs.
-* To support upcoming java 8 lambda expression, methods are defined on the basis of the passed anonymous function's (a.k.a lambda expression) return type, for example mapToPair(...) or flatMapToPair returns [`JavaPairRDD`](api/core/index.html#org.apache.spark.api.java.JavaPairRDD),
+* To support java 8 lambda expression, methods are defined on the basis of the passed anonymous function's (a.k.a lambda expression) return type, for example mapToPair(...) or flatMapToPair returns [`JavaPairRDD`](api/core/index.html#org.apache.spark.api.java.JavaPairRDD),